Dosing

 Drug Interactions

-Co-administration of ORGOVYX with a P-gp inhibitor increases the area under the curve (AUC) and maximum concentration (Cmax) of ORGOVYX, which may increase the risk of adverse reactions associated with ORGOVYX.
+Co-administration of ORGOVYX with an oral P-gp inhibitor increases relugolix exposure, which may increase the risk of adverse reactions associated with ORGOVYX.
 Avoid co-administration of ORGOVYX with oral P-gp inhibitors.
-If co-administration is unavoidable, take ORGOVYX first, separate dosing by at least 6 hours, and monitor patients more frequently for adverse reactions.
-Treatment with ORGOVYX may be interrupted for up to 2 weeks for a short course of treatment with certain P-gp inhibitors.
-If treatment with ORGOVYX is interrupted for more than 7 days, resume administration of ORGOVYX with a 360 mg loading dose on the first day, followed by 120 mg once daily.
+If co-administration is unavoidable, take ORGOVYX first and separate dosing by at least 6 hours.
+Monitor patients for increased adverse reactions.
+Treatment with ORGOVYX may be interrupted for up to 2 weeks if a short course of treatment with a P-gp inhibitor is required.
+Resume ORGOVYX after the P-gp inhibitor is discontinued.
+If treatment with ORGOVYX is interrupted for greater than 7 days, restart ORGOVYX with a 360 mg loading dose on the first day and continue with 120 mg once daily.

-Co-administration of ORGOVYX with a combined P-gp and strong CYP3A inducer decreases the AUC and Cmax of ORGOVYX, which may reduce the effects of ORGOVYX.
+Co-administration of ORGOVYX with a combined P-gp and strong CYP3A inducer decreases relugolix exposure, which may reduce the effects of ORGOVYX.
 Avoid co-administration of ORGOVYX with combined P-gp and strong CYP3A inducers.
 If co-administration is unavoidable, increase the ORGOVYX dose to 240 mg once daily.
 After discontinuation of the combined P-gp and strong CYP3A inducer, resume the recommended ORGOVYX dose of 120 mg once daily.

 INDICATION